Xerocrassa carinatoglobosa

 Xerocrassa carinatoglobosa is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Geomitridae.
 It was formerly placed in the genus Trochoidea.
 Xerocrassa carinatoglobosa adults measure 5–9 mm tall and 9–13 mm wide.
 The shell can be keeled or regularly rounded and is predominantly white with a wide brown band on the upper side and several more, sometimes narrower bands on the lower side.
 It is endemic to the Akrotiri peninsula in Cyprus.
-The snail is listed as being data deficient on the IUCN Red List due to the paucity of information about the species' taxonomic status and ecology.
+The snail was formerly listed as being data deficient on the IUCN Red List due to the paucity of information about the species' taxonomic status and ecology.

 Taxonomy

 Xerocrassa carinatoglobosa was described as a new subspecies, Helicella (Jacosta) syrensis carinato-globosa, by the German zoologist Fritz Haas in 1934.
 It was subsequently promoted to full species status, but had a disputed generic placement.
 It was formerly also placed in the genus Trochoidea.